SB-5

 Plain Language

-Operators may not sell or share any individually identifiable health information or user input with third parties.
-Three narrow exceptions apply: (1) a healthcare provider requests the information with the user's consent; (2) the user's health plan requests the information at the user's request; or (3) the operator shares data with a contracted party solely to ensure the chatbot's effective functionality.
-When sharing under any exception, the operator and the receiving entity must comply with HIPAA privacy and security rules (45 CFR Parts 160 and 164, Subparts A and E) as if the operator were a HIPAA covered entity and the receiving party were a business associate.
-This effectively extends HIPAA-equivalent protections to mental health chatbot operators who would not otherwise be covered entities.
+Operators may not sell or share with third parties any individually identifiable health information of a user or the user's input.
+Three narrow exceptions apply: (1) health information requested by a healthcare provider with the user's consent, (2) information provided to the user's health plan at the user's request, and (3) information shared with a contracted party to ensure the chatbot functions effectively.
+When sharing under any exception, both the operator and the receiving entity must comply with HIPAA privacy and security rules (45 CFR Parts 160 and 164, Subparts A and E) as if the operator were a HIPAA covered entity and the receiving party were a business associate.
+This effectively extends HIPAA-like obligations to mental health chatbot operators who would not otherwise be covered entities.

 Statutory Text